Gigaspaces/xap-docs/site/content/xap110adm/moving-into-production-checklist.markdown

 ## Configuring the Runtime Environment

 JVM parameters (system properties, heap settings etc.) that are shared between all components are best set using the `EXT_JAVA_OPTIONS` environment variable.
-However, starting from 7.1.1, specific GSA JVM parameters can be easily passed using `GSA_JAVA_OPTIONS` that will be appended to `EXT_JAVA_OPTIONS`.
-If `GSA_JAVA_OPTIONS` is not defined, the system will behave as in 7.1.0.
-As a good practice, one can add all components' environment variables ( `GSA_JAVA_OPTIONS`, `GSM_JAVA_OPTIONS`, `GSC_JAVA_OPTIONS`, `LUS_JAVA_OPTIONS`) within the GSA script, or in a wrapper script and the values will be passed to corresponding components.
+However, starting from 7.1.1, specific GSA JVM parameters can be easily passed using `XAP_GSA_OPTIONS` that will be appended to `EXT_JAVA_OPTIONS`.
+If `XAP_GSA_OPTIONS` is not defined, the system will behave as in 7.1.0.
+As a good practice, one can add all components' environment variables ( `XAP_GSA_OPTIONS`, `XAP_GSM_OPTIONS`, `XAP_GSC_OPTIONS`, `XAP_LUS_OPTIONS`) within the GSA script, or in a wrapper script and the values will be passed to corresponding components.

 {{%tabs%}}